 Even poppier was Alvin Toffler, with his 1970 book Future Shock, which suggested that the pace of technological change would cause psychological breakdown and social paralysis, not an obvious feature of the Facebook generation.
 Most inaccurate of all was Paul R Ehrlich who, in The Population Bomb, predicted that hundreds of millions would die of starvation in the 1970s.
 Hunger, in fact, has since declined quite rapidly.

-I’ll just note that the people who tend to get some bits of the future right are science fiction writers.
-By right I mean some bits and pieces here and there.
-Star Trek, for example, got mobile communications and mobile computing right for the most part.
+Science fiction writers are probably the best at getting some things about the future right, because they often have a good working knowledge of science.
+They also understand that human nature and human organization does not change all that much with technology.
 Jules Verne got a bunch of stuff right and Aldous Huxley is looking to have nailed large chunks of cultural change.
 Still, most of what these people described never happened and will never happen.